Glossa

 And here is the finished product:

-From Low to High Fidelity Prototyping:
+From Low to High Fidelity:

 Several new components would need to be created, including: